HackYourFuture/JavaScript1/Week1/LESSONPLAN.md

 ## Agenda

-The purpose of this class is to introduce to the student (1)
+The purpose of this class is to introduce to the student:

+(1) what variables are and why they're used
+(2) what a data type is, and which ones there are in JavaScript

 FIRST HALF: